jometzg/chaos-aks-stress/README.md

 This repository shows how to make this work with a test workload on AKS.

-This concentrates on stress at the pod or namespace level, not at the node pool level.
-There is a different set of Chaos Studio faults that target the AKS node pools specifically.
+The first half concentrates on stress at the pod or namespace level.
+The second half is on stress at the node pool level.

 ## Sample Application